safety.rules require backup before delete block rm

 ALLOWED net satisfied.
 Tool executes normally.

-Tools without an execute method (schema-only) pass through unchanged.
-The return type is preserved: wrapTools returns the same T you pass in, so type inference works everywhere.
+Tools without an execute method (schema-only) pass through unchanged. wrapTools returns a GateSession containing the wrapped tools, the system prompt, and status helpers.
+The tools preserve the same type T you pass in, so type inference works everywhere.

 For details on the rule DSL (sequences, blocks, limits, tool mapping), see the rules engine docs.